 Instructions on Creating 3D Human Models and Virtual Reality Implementation of Them Reported by: Sophia Franklin and Caleb Lee ACLab Students Mentors: Shuangjun Liu, Naveen Sehgal, Xiaofei Huang, and Isaac McGonagle YSP Summer 2019 Overvi..

 Augmented Cognition is about enhancing human information-processing capabilities through the design of adaptive interfaces via physical, psychological, and cognitive state estimation.

-We are actively collaborating with medical doctors, physiologists, and therapists to define problems and fine-tune augmented cognition solutions for children with Autism spectrum disorder (ASD), individuals with limited speech and physical abilities (LSPA), individual with sensory impairments, and the elderly.
+We are actively collaborating with medical doctors, psychologists, and therapists to define problems and fine-tune augmented cognition solutions for the healthcare provides, individual with sensory impairments, and the elderly.
 Even apparently simple problems in these domains have a complex web of interconnected elements with significant engineering and science implications.
 Therefore, at ACLab, we extensively work at the intersection of computer vision and machine learning with multidisciplinary elements from behavioral sciences.
 In summary, two main lines of research in ACLab are:

 - Digital Prosthetics: Replacing lost sensing and data processing functionality

 - Intelligence Amplification: Enhancing sensing and data processing functionality

 For many of these projects, augmented reality (AR) and virtual reality (VR) tools are essential for both the assessment and enhancement portions of the project.
 Below, you can find some of our active research projects.
 Also visit our The Signal Processing, Imaging, Reasoning, and Learning (SPIRAL) Group for more information about our collaborative cluster.